CADLabs/ethereum-economic-model/README.md

 #### 3. Network Issuance and Inflation Rate (Network-level Analysis)

-The purpose of this notebook is to explore the ETH issuance and resulting annualized inflation rate across different time horizons and adoption scenarios.
+The purpose of this notebook is to explore the ETH issuance and resulting annualized inflation rate across different time horizons and scenarios.

-* Analysis 1: Inflation Rate and ETH Supply Over Time
+* Analysis: Inflation Rate and ETH Supply Over Time
-* Analysis 2: TODO - add remaining analyses

 ### Model Assumptions